 You can typically save around 50% on most items, with sales prices continuing to drop as the sale continues - after all, the retailers need to shift their stock.
 Bear in mind, though, that some stock may not be selling for a reason; whilst it may be a simple matter of too much stock being allocated to one store, it may also be that the 'bargain' item you are contemplating buying is not actually as desirable as the tiny price tag makes out, so keep your inner stylist in check at all times to avoid any fashion disasters.
 Popular sizes will also typically be the first to sell out, so if you are a fairly standard size, get in quick to avoid missing out.

 As well as the huge seasonal sales, retailers will also run flash sales on particular lines, brands or categories.
 These typically only last a few days, so keep checking back on our pages to ensure that you are kept up to speed on when the sales begin, or consider signing up to the mailing lists of your favourite brands.
 Signing up can often have additional perks too, such as a discount off your first order online, so is well worth doing.
 Yet be selective - no one wants an inbox flooded with junk mail from brands that you are realistically unlikely to shop at again.

-With all that in mind, all current December 2013 sales at the major fashion retailers are listed below.
-These sales are time limited and can end at any moment, so don't miss out on your chance to save...
+With all that in mind, all current November 2021 sales at the major fashion retailers are listed below.
+These sales are time limited and can end at any moment, so do not miss out on your chance to save...